oszuidwest/rpi-umpx-decoder/README.md

 # License
 This project is licensed under the GPLv3 License - see the LICENSE.md file for details.

-For bugs, feedback, and ideas, please contact us at `techniek@zuidwesttv.nl` or via pull requests.
+For bugs, feedback, and ideas, please contact us at `techniek@zuidwesttv.nl` or file a pull request with your idea.